nashville-software-school/aws-deployment-instructions/README.md

 3. Enter your account information.
 [Choose a strong password](https://www.lastpass.com/password-generator), document the information securely, and then choose **Continue**.
 **You will notice that this document repeatedly mentions securing your credentials.
-The importance cannot be overstated.
+The importance of this cannot be overstated.
 Your finances are now tied to these credentials.
 In the wrong hands, an AWS account can accrue charges rapidly, even with a daily budget.
 Consider using a password manager such as [LastPass](https://www.lastpass.com/) or [1Password](https://1password.com/landing/password-manager/), services whose yearly costs